mkellsy/mkellsy.github.io/encompass/supplier-objectives.md

     "Status": "Success",
     "Errors": [],
     "Warnings": [
-        "2 Records were skipped because Fields [...] do not allow duplicates due to Unique Multi Column Index configuration."
+        "2 Records were skipped because Fields [...] do not allow duplicates."
     ]
 }
 ```